 Step 4: Keep calm and wait for the release date

 After filing, you will be given a slip where the release date is indicated.
 You must return to the embassy to personally claim your passport (visa granted or not).

 - 3 working days (for those who have been to OECD member countries within 5 years as tourist)

 - 5 working days (for those who have not been to OECD member countries within 5 years)

 Step 5: Claim your passport from the Korean Embassy

 This is it!
 The day you’ve all been waiting for!

 Claim your passport at the Korean Embassy from 1.30pm to 4.00pm ONLY.
 Though you can still ask someone to claim your passport, I suggest that you claim it yourself because they might need additional info from you, and in some cases, you might be interviewed.

 Just a friendly advise: Worrying doesn’t change the outcome so just hope for the BEST!
 If it’s your time to go to Korea, it’s really your time and you deserve it!
 If not, there’s always a next time.
 You can apply again after 6 months.

 Disclaimer: Although I was granted a South Korea tourist visa, this doesn’t mean that I’m already an expert on this matter.
-It’s still best to refer to the Korean Embassy in the Philippines for your personal queries and concerns.
+It’s still best to refer to the Korean Embassy in the Philippines or the Korean Consulate in Cebu for your personal queries and concerns.